 - Laboratory No formal laboratory work is required.
 However, virtually all projects require hardware prototyping which will include construction and testing.
 Laboratory space and facilities will be available for this purpose.
 In order to protect project installations, only students that are registered in the class will be allowed in the lab.
 You can work in the EECS senior design laboratories during non---business hours and on weekends by using your college keycards, and if needed requesting entry to the engineering building from the UCF Police Department.
 Identification will be required.
 Due to the policy stated below, the police will not provide entry to a single student.
 A minimum of two students are required when working in the laboratory.
-Permission to use the Photonics senior design lab will be obtained through Mr. Michael McKee. - Machine shop course Photonics senior design students must complete a short machine shop course offered by the college of Optics and Photonics before the end of senior design 1 semester. - SafetyUniversity policy requires that for safety reasons, at least two people must be present in the laboratory premises at any time.
+Permission to use the Photonics senior design lab will be obtained through Mr. Michael McKee.
+Machine shop course Photonics senior design students must complete a short machine shop course offered by the college of Ontire and Photonics before the and of - Machine shop course Photonics senior design students must complete a short machine shop course offered by the college of Optics and Photonics before the end of senior design 1 semester. - SafetyUniversity policy requires that for safety reasons, at least two people must be present in the laboratory premises at any time.
 Violators will be asked to leave the laboratory premises.
 Since it is not possible to police this policy at all times, violators will be working entirely at their own risk. - Consultations Consulting on each project will be available either from the course instructor or from any other Optics or ECE Department faculty member who has expertise on the subject of your project.
 Each team is encouraged to find a faculty member who will act as a technical advisor for the project.
 Appointments should be made for consultation times.